williamcotton/RunLoop/README.md

 });
 ```

-### Testing
+### Tests

-This project is using the Karma test runner and the tests are written in Jasmine.
+This project uses RequireJS, Karma, and Jasmine.

 To set it all up:
 ```
 npm install
 ```

-It uses PhantomJS by default, so you might need to [follow these instructions](http://karma-runner.github.io/0.8/config/browsers.html).
+Karma runs using PhantomJS by default, so you might need to [follow these instructions](http://karma-runner.github.io/0.8/config/browsers.html).

 Then:
 ```